 Now manipulate the compass’ degree dial until it forces the orienting arrow on the compass to line up with “True North.”
 You will find this maneuver also forces the orienting arrow to automatically line up with the north and south map lines.

 After you have the orienting line in position, you no longer need the map.
-Remember to correct for the differences caused by and East or West declination by subtracting and adding degrees accordingly.
+Remember to correct for the differences caused by the East or West declination by subtracting or adding degrees accordingly.

 Learning about how to use a compass, how to identify where you are and how to orient the direction of travel, is not everything.